You are here

 BA, University of California, Santa Cruz

-Hebrew Bible and the history of its interpretation
+Hebrew Bible and the History of its Interpretation, Political Leadership in Ancient Israel

 The Book of Ruth and Heroism in the Bible